 “Bully” Rating Updated to PG-13

-April 6, 2012 by Maureen McCarty, HRC Senior Digital Strategist
+April 6, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 The battle over the anti-bullying documentary's rating has finally come to an end.

 On Thursday the Motion Picture Association of America tacked a PG-13 rating to Bully, in effect making the film accessible to a much wider audience.

 "We are getting so much interest to see the film, and this makes it much easier for schools to get behind it,” Director Lee Hirsch said about the lowered rating in an interview with Reuters.

 Initially, the Motion Picture Association of America gave the documentary an “R” rating, meaning most schools would be unable to screen the film.
 It also limited our nation's youth, many of whom face a tough culture of bullying, hate and violence, from seeing the film without adult supervision.